-Other rules—no less important in nature—existed; but these were more of a intrinsic nature (Don’t be a dick would be one way to resume them all) and last but not least, Have Fun.
+There were other rules, no less important in nature, but these were more of a intrinsic nature (Don’t be a dick would be one way to resume them all) and last but not least: Have Fun.

 The Duel “Etiquette” was also carried over from JK1, these were simple camaraderie and courtesy gestures among duelists.
 The Etiquette primary consisted of “Bowing” (simulated via crouching) before engaging in combat, and saying “Good Fight” to your opponent after the duel was over, regardless of its outcome.

 Some clans expanded upon the core of the Honor Code, going as far as to banning guns—and even force powers altogether.
 While in retrospection the entire rule-set feels lame and out of place (as it was, after all, a Quake 3 based Free-for-All multiplayer shooting gameplay, not an MMO town/hub), large communities were built around these tenets.

 I was kicked out of many servers because I was completely ignorant of the existence of these rules during my first days in Jedi Outcast.
 I did eventually learned about them, and respected them (for the most part, that is), going as far as enforcing them during my tenure in Power of Thee, the only JK2 clan that I was part of.